CarlosYinn/printed-traces/docs/map/index.md

 **Topic filters**: Nine thematic categories (Chinese Educational Mission, Education & Schools, Children & Family, Law & Exclusion, Violence & War, and more).
 Toggle categories, enter solo mode, or drill down to individual topics.
 Record counts update in real time.

-**Historical events**: Ten anchored events from the Angell Treaty (1880) to the Seattle Expulsion Attempt (1886).
+**Historical events**: Nine anchored events from the Angell Treaty (1880) to the West Coast Anti-Chinese Expulsions (1885-86).
 Selecting an event highlights the relevant state or county, filters records to the event's date window, and opens a description card anchored to the geography.

 **Time filter**: Restrict visible records to a single year or month to trace how press coverage shifted around specific moments, such as the Exclusion Act debate in spring 1882 or the expulsion wave in fall 1885.